-In terms of Section 62 of MFMA, Accounting Officer must maintain an effective, efficient and transparent systems of financial, risk management and internal control.
+Section 62 of MFMA requires the Accounting Officer to maintain an effective, efficient and transparent systems of financial, risk management and internal control.
 The municipality is continuously conducting risk assessments in terms of Public Sector Risk Management Framework ensuring that all objectives as set out in the IDP are achieved.
 Risk Management Unit has been established within the office of the Municipal Manager.
 Risk management strategy, policies and plans are in place and implemented.
-The risk management committee has been established, chaired by independent person, to monitor the implementation of risk mitigation strategies employed by the municipal departments on a quarterly basis.
+The Risk and Compliance Committee has been established, chaired by independent person, to monitor the implementation of risk mitigation strategies employed by the municipal departments on a quarterly basis.

-29.2.
-Compliance Management
+3.4.3.2 Compliance Management